angusmillar/SmartHealthCard/README.md

       //Set the Version of FHIR in use string FhirVersion = "4.0.1";

-      //This libaray does not validate that the FHIR Bundle provided is valid FHIR, it only checks that it is valid JSON.
+      //This libaray does not validate that the FHIR Bundle provided is valid FHIR, it only parses it as valid JSON.
       //I strongly suggest you use the FIRELY .NET SDK as found here: https://docs.fire.ly/projects/Firely-NET-SDK/index.html
       //See the FHIR SMART Health Card FHIR profile site here: http://build.fhir.org/ig/dvci/vaccine-credential-ig/branches/main/index.html